hgcl/clara-le/pages/posts/17-back-on-tracks.md

 ### To make some Italian-approved carbonara

 A few weeks ago, we invited over some Italian friends for a wine-tasting and carbonara-making session.
-It was super fun to see them argue over the technicalities of making this very simple—oh but so controversial—dish.
-This is more or less the [recipe we followed](/recipes/carbonara)—even though they definitely didn't need a recipe.
+It was super fun to see them argue over the technicalities of making this very simple — oh but so controversial — dish.
+This is more or less the [recipe we followed](/recipes/carbonara) — even though they definitely didn't need a recipe.

 ### To lead-climb